fragrussu/fragrussu.github.io/README.md

 # Francesco Grussu
 This is my personal web page.
-It is also available in [Sardinian](https://github.com/fragrussu/fragrussu.github.io/blob/master/README.srd.md) and [Italian](https://github.com/fragrussu/fragrussu.github.io/blob/master/README.it.md).
+Soon I will also make it available in [Sardinian](https://github.com/fragrussu/fragrussu.github.io/blob/master/README.srd.md) and [Italian](https://github.com/fragrussu/fragrussu.github.io/blob/master/README.it.md).

 All content is distributed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Public License, Copyright (c) 2020, Francesco Grussu (license [here](https://github.com/fragrussu/fragrussu.github.io/blob/master/LICENSE.pdf)).

 ## My profile
 I am a Biomedical engineer born and raised in Sardinia who works in Magnetic Resonance Imaging (MRI).
 I graduated at the University of Cagliari (BEng Biomedical engineering, 2009) and University of Genoa (MEng Bioengineering, 2012) and then obtained a PhD at University College London (UCL) (Magnetic Resonance Physics, 2016).
 I have worked as a post-doc at UCL from February 2016 to September 2020, where I was a member of the Queen Square Institute of Neurology and Centre for Medical Image Computing.
 I keep collaborating closely with UCL, of which I am  Honorary Senior Research Associate.
 I have been Trainee representative of the White Matter Study Group of the International Society for Magnetic Resonance in Medicine (ISMRM), of which I am a member since 2013.
 Since 1st of October 2020 I am a post-doc at the Vall d'Hebron Institute of Oncology (Barcelona, Spain), where I work on radiomics and quantitative MRI (qMRI) in cancer precision medicine.

+## Useful links
 Link to my **PhD thesis [here](https://discovery.ucl.ac.uk/id/eprint/1477007/7/FGrussu_PhD_final_20160320.pdf)**.

-Link to my **full CV [here](https://github.com/fragrussu/fragrussu.github.io/blob/master/fgrussucvgithub20201024.pdf)**.
+Link to my **full CV [here](https://github.com/fragrussu/fragrussu.github.io/blob/master/cvgit_nov20.pdf)**.

 Link to my **ORCID profile [here](https://orcid.org/0000-0002-0945-3909/print)**.